-The ignition system consists of two ignition coil packs which provide voltage to the spark plugs.
+On turbochared models, KG6208TASD and KG6208TAHD, the ignition system consists of two ignition coil packs which provide voltage to the spark plugs.
 The ECM uses information from the crankshaft position sensors to optimize ignition timing.

 Contact your Kohler authorized distributor/dealer for assistance with ignition-related performance issues.